Frequently Asked Questions

 Exceptions.
 Other health insurance does not include coverage for the following: accidents, dental care, disability, long-term care, and vision care.
 Workers’ compensation, specified disease, and fixed indemnity coverage is permitted.

-For FY 17/18, the city will contribute $500 for single and $1,000 for families.
-With the city contribution, a single may contribute an additional $2,900 and those with family coverage may contribute an additional $5,750 to bring you to the federal annual contribution limits.
+For FY 23/24, the city will contribute $500 for single and $1,000 for families.
+With the city contribution, employees with single coverage may contribute an additional $3,350 and those with family coverage may contribute an additional $6,750 to bring you to the federal annual contribution limits.